KrishnaaSonar/Krishna-demo/README.md

 # Krishna-demo
-This is my first github repo
+This is my first Github repo
+Author - Krishna Sonar